GM Flips to California's Side in Pollution Fight With Trump

-CEO Mary Barra said in a letter Monday to environmental groups that GM will pull out of the lawsuit, and it urges other automakers to do so.
+CEO Mary Barra said in a letter Monday to environmental groups that GM will no longer support the Trump administration in its defense against a lawsuit over its efforts against California's standards.
+And GM is urging other automakers to do the same.

+The move is a sign that GM and other automakers are anticipating big changes when President-elect Joe Biden takes office in January.
+Already at least one other large automaker, Toyota, said it may join GM in switching to California's team.

-She said the company agrees with President-elect Joe Biden's plan to expand electric vehicle use.
-Last week, GM said it is testing a new battery chemistry that will bring electric-vehicle costs down to those of gas-powered vehicles within five years.
+In her letter, Barra wrote that the company agrees with Biden's plan to expand electric vehicle use.
+Last week, GM said it is testing a new battery chemistry that will bring down electric vehicle costs to those of gas-powered vehicles within five years.

 Barra sent the letter after a Monday morning conversation with Mary Nichols, head of California's Air Resources Board, the company said.
 The board is the state’s air pollution regulator.

-“We believe the ambitious electrification goals of the President-elect, California, and General Motors are aligned, to address climate change by drastically reducing automobile emissions,” Barra said in the letter.
+“We believe the ambitious electrification goals of the President-elect, California, and General Motors are aligned, to address climate change by drastically reducing automobile emissions,” the letter said.

 Nichols called GM’s announcement good news.
 "I was pleased to be in communication with Mary Barra again,” she said.
 “It’s been a while since we had talked.”